TimeMagazine/natural_disasters/README.md

-## Most Dangerous U.S. County
+## Natural Disaster data

+These scripts will download and collate huge amounts of information on natural disasters.

 The `getEvents.js` script, found in the data folder, downloads all natural disaster data from the National Oceanic and Atmospheric Administration and organizes it by state and county.
 The script produces a JSON file for each state in `processed/states/` folder.

 ### Usage

+	git clone https://github.com/TimeMagazine/natural_disasters && cd natural_disasters
+	npm install

-To recreate the state files, download and install [node.js](https://nodejs.org/), then run `npm install` to download the necessary node modules.
+To download the raw files, run this:

+	node lib/getEvents.js

-Then navigate to the data folder and run `node getEvents.js`.
-The script may take up to two hours to download all NOAA events, but downcache will cache the files locally for future instances.
+**Warning**: The script may take up to two hours to download all NOAA events, but the [downcache module](https://github.com/wilson428/downcache) will cache the files locally for future references.
 Upon completion, the state files will be updated with the latest natural disasters from NOAA.

 ### Data